pluteski/speech-to-text/blog/content/hashgraph.md

 At this point, some applications could [dump all previous events](http://ajitvadakayil.blogspot.com/2017/10/blockchain-smart-contracts-part-8-capt.html).
 In applications where the transaction timeseries can be summarized by sufficient statistics, the hashgraph history could be archived.
-This also means that _a new node doesn't need to load the entire hashgraph history_.
+This also means that _a new node doesn't need to load the entire hashgraph history_, greatly reducing the space required and allowing a [smartphone to act as a node](https://squawker.org/technology/blockchain-just-became-obsolete-the-future-is-hashgraph/).
-There is no notion of full node and lightweight node, reducing the space required per node from Bitcoin’s 60 GB to under one gigabyte allowing a [smartphone to act as a node](https://squawker.org/technology/blockchain-just-became-obsolete-the-future-is-hashgraph/).
+There is no notion of full node and lightweight node, meaning that all nodes can participate in consensus and see the full ledger.

 ## Virtual elections: better than regular elections?
 Many people consider Hashgraph to be more comparable to PBFT, Paxos, Raft, Zab,